 Fixed Assets Overview

-The Fixed Assets module provides the functionality that enables you to create fixed assets, track them through their useful life, depreciate them, and dispose of them.
+By using the fixed asset functionality, you can create fixed assets, track them through their useful life, depreciate them, and dispose of them.

-The primary features of the Fixed Assets module are described briefly below and extensively in other topics.
+The primary features of the fixed asset functionality are described briefly below and extensively in other topics.

 Quick Conversion from Acquired Items to Fixed Assets

-In MYOB Advanced, if your company has acquired new assets, you can quickly convert these items into fixed assets.
-The acquisitions can be converted as separate assets or as components of an existing asset.
+In MYOB Acumatica, if your company has acquired new assets, you can quickly convert these items into fixed assets.
+The acquired items can be converted as separate assets or as components of an existing asset.
 Alternatively, you can add a fixed asset by entering the required information manually.
-For more details, see Fixed Asset Entry.
+For more details, see Conversion of a Purchase: General Information.

 Fixed Asset Classes